T O P I C

 To gain high office in Spain before about 1650 (?) proof had to be given that your ancestors had been Christians for some generations.
 (The actual number varied over time and also depended on the office).
-The assumption was that practicing a religion in secret was almost impossible to keep up for more than 2-3 generations.
+This was based on the idea that practicing a religion in secret was almost impossible to keep up for more than 2-3 generations.
 (This foreshadowed the Nazi requirement for the 'Ariernachweis').

 Every Christian over twelve (for girls) and fourteen (for boys) was fully accountable to the Inquisition.
 Heretics and Conversos were the primary targets, but anyone who spoke against the Inquisition fell under suspicion.
-To help guard against the spread of heresy, Torquemada promoted the burning of non-Catholic literature—especially Jewish Talmuds and Arabic books after the capture of Granada.
-Torquemada travelled with 50 mounted guards and 250 armed men to impress and intimidate.
+To help guard against the spread of heresy, Torquemada promoted the burning of non-Catholic literature, especially Jewish Talmuds and Arabic books, after the capture of Granada.
+Torquemada travelled with 50 mounted guards and 250 armed men to impress and intimidate the population.
 He died in 1498

 The guide for informers to help identify a secret Jew included a long list of habits or characteristics such as the following: